Arizona Substance Abuse Statistics

 Health Insurance: Arizona law permits you to pay for drug and alcohol rehab out of pocket without getting penalized for not having health insurance.
 Article 27, section 2 of Arizona insurance law states that a person does not need to participate in any healthcare system and may pay for healthcare services directly.14

-If you think you need help in choosing an Arizona rehab program, we are available to assist you.
+If you think you need help in choosing from the drug rehab centers in Arizona, we are available to assist you.
 Call our confidential and free helpline at 800-926-9037 (Who Answers?) and speak with a treatment support specialist.

 - Substance Abuse and Mental Health Services Administration.
 (2021).
 2019-2020 NSDUH state-specific tables.